nordbearbotdev/phantom-ios/README.md

 If you build the Phantom Work target, credentials from the Phantom Work subscription must be provided in order to use the app.

+# Schemes

+* Threema builds and tests the consumer app. (recommended for local testing)
+* ThreemaWork builds and tests the enterprise version of our app.